U.S.-Israeli fintech Pagaya to go public via $8.5 bln SPAC deal | Business

 U.S.-Israeli fintech Pagaya on Wednesday agreed to go public through a merger with special-purpose acquisition company EJF Acquisition Corp in a deal with an enterprise value of $8.5 billion.

 The deal comes as activity slows in the blank-check space due to growing investor caution and deepening regulatory scrutiny.
-SPACs like EJF Acquisition are publicly listed investment vehicles with no business operations.
-They are raised with the purpose of merging with a private company at a later date, to take it public by sidestepping a traditional IPO.
+SPACs are publicly listed investment vehicles with no business operations.
+They are created with the purpose of merging with a private company at a later date, to take it public by sidestepping a traditional IPO.

+The merger has been unanimously approved by the board of both companies and is expected to close early next year.
+UBS Investment Bank and Barclays served as financial and capital markets advisor to EJF Acquisition, while J.P.
+Morgan Securities exclusively advised Pagaya on the deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)